Where to Get the Best Donuts in Sonoma County

 Slide 17 of 18

 Flakey Cream Do-Nuts & Coffee Shop, Healdsburg: A favorite coffee shop since the 1960s, this classic has full breakfast and lunch.
 But it’s the doughnuts in the window every morning that have been drawing kids and hungry grown-ups to this spot for more than 50 years.
 They even have a “buy five, get one free” deal for their doughnuts.
 Amazing glazed doughnuts.
-441 Center St., Healdsburg, 707-433-3895.
-(Yelp)
+441 Center St., Healdsburg, 707-433-3895, flakycream.com (Yelp)

 Slide 18 of 18

 Happy Donuts, Cloverdale: This new addition to Cloverdale is the second outpost for this delish doughnut shop.
 Also in Windsor.
-1117 #C, S Cloverdale Blvd, Cloverdale, 707-669-0326; 8962 Brooks Rd S, Windsor.
+1117 #C, S Cloverdale Blvd., Cloverdale, 707-669-0326; 8962 Brooks Road S., Windsor.
 (Courtesy of Happy Donuts)